The Beyonder's Prophecy

 “Alright,” he said finally.
 “I’ll text you my address.”

-Jennifer sighed again.
+Jessica sighed again.
 “I can’t believe this shit.
 First, you tell me you have seven pregnant women, and now you get SHOT?
 What the hell did I get myself into, Jalen?”

-Jalen smirked.
-“Guess you’ll have to find out.”
+Jalen smiled.
+“Guess you’ll find out.”

-An hour later, Jennifer pulled up to Jalen’s apartment building, dressed in dark jeans, a fitted, off-the-shoulder cream-colored sweater, black low-heeled ankle boots, and a fitted leather jacket, her auburn hair cascading over her shoulders.
-The place was quiet, except for the marked police car parked nearby, its presence a stark reminder of why she was even here.
+An hour later, Jessica, or rather, Jennifer Rollins, pulled up to Jalen’s apartment building, dressed in jeans, a fitted off-the-shoulder cream-colored sweater, black low-heeled ankle boots, and a leather jacket with her cooper-red hair cascading over her shoulders.

 As soon as she stepped out of her car, an officer approached.